ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 Even if you have never used OAuth as a developer, you are likely familiar with the flow from the perspective of a user.

-First, s user clicks a "Log In" link from our application.
+First, a user clicks a "Log In" link from our application.

 ![img/OAuth-signin.png](img/OAuth-signin.png)
 Image from the Hackathon Starter Kit, https://github.com/sahat/hackathon-starter